-Plug the floppy disk drive cable into the USB connector identified by the Ψ symbol.
-The VAIO logo on the disk drive should be facing up.
+Plug the floppy disk drive cable into the USB connector identified by the $\mathbbm{Y}$ symbol.
+The VAIO logo on the disk drive should be facing upwards.

 Inserting a diskette

 To insert a disk, proceed as follows:

 - 1 Hold the diskette with the label side facing up. - 2 Gently push the diskette into the drive until it clicks into place.